Imageomics/distributed-downloader/README.md

 ### Scripts creation

 After installation, you need to create scripts for the downloader and tools.
-Follow this instructions [here](./docs/scripts_README.md)
+Follow the instructions [here](./docs/scripts_README.md)

 ## How to Use